windigo216/teleprompt/README.md

 3. **Play the Game:**
    - Each player gets 20 seconds to describe the current image
-   - AI generates a new image based on your prompt
+   - AI generates a new image using DALL-E 3 based on your prompt
+   - All players see a loading wheel during image generation
    - The chain continues until all players have had a turn

 4. **View Results:**